CodeRunner5235/Opencore-Steam-Deck/README.md

 2. THIS CAN EASILY WIPE YOUR STEAMOS INSTALL IF YOU ARE NOT CAREFUL.
 Part of the macOS install is FORMATING a storage device OF YOUR CHOOSING.
 IF YOU CHOOSE THE INTERNAL STORAGE OF THE STEAM DECK, IT WILL BE WIPED.

-3. With #2 being said, you can, infact, dual boot macOS and steamOS or windows on the same drive with some elbow grease, Ill go over that later
+3. With #2 being said, you can, infact, dual boot macOS and steamOS or windows on the same drive with some elbow grease.

 4. I did not make any of the software used.
 I simply helped get macOS booting with some other devs and people interested.
 It was a team effort.